Love it or hate it, almost all landscape artists want to paint trees, woods and grass realistically.

 Step 7. – Mixing a vibrant green

-Now we’ve got a good base we can start to introduce a more vivid green by adding some Phthalo Green (Yellow Shade) in with the Cadmium Yellow Light.
+Now we’ve got a good base we can introduce a more vivid green by adding some Phthalo Green (Yellow Shade) in with the Cadmium Yellow Light.

 Flicking my eyes between the sky and the trees, the sky feels a little too purple to balance with the other colours, so I introduce a Phthalo Blue (Green Shade) to add a more Turquoise hue.